yatian-liu/yatian-liu.github.io/index.md

 I'm also interested in general electronics such as headphones and cameras.
 I'm an amateur photographer who like to use cameras to capture beautiful, memorable, or emotional moments.
-Besides, I have a little experience in graphic design and in particular really appreciate the beauty of typography.
+Besides, I have a little experience in graphic design and in particular really appreciate the beauty of typography (the logo below is designed by me in a beginners' graphic design course!).
 I support the free software movement and try to use proprietary software only when I really need it.